-- Always wear proper protective clothing, including rubber gloves and safety glasses. - Always check rubber gloves before using them.
+- Users who plan to use strong acids and bases must take the Corrosives Training offered by AggieFab staff.
+The proper use, storage, labeling, and disposal of hazardous chemicals will be covered during this training. - Always wear proper protective clothing, including rubber gloves and safety glasses. - Always check rubber gloves before using them.
 Never touch your face or body while wearing rubber gloves and always rinse gloves off before removing them.
-To check for leaks, inflate the glove using the N2 nozzle and see if the glove can hold the inflated state. - All chemicals, especially acids, bases, and strong solvents, should always be used in an exhausted fume hood. - The fume hood cover/sash should always be in the "down" position to prevent fumes from being released into the room. - Photoresist-related chemicals should be used in well-ventilated areas. - Always label beakers and do not let beakers of unused chemicals accumulate. - Rinse empty beakers thoroughly by placing them under a running water faucet for several rinses and then placing them top down in the drying oven. - Always start with clean beakers that have been placed top down in the drying oven or on the storage shelves. - Never pour excess chemicals back into the containers.
+To check for leaks, inflate the glove using the N2 nozzle and see if the glove can hold the inflated state.

+- All chemicals, especially acids, bases, and strong solvents, should always be used in an exhausted fume hood. - The fume hood cover/sash should always be in the "down" position to prevent fumes from being released into the room. - Photoresist-related chemicals should be used in well-ventilated areas. - Always label beakers with provided slips, and do not let beakers of unused chemicals accumulate. - Rinse empty beakers thoroughly by placing them under a running water faucet for several rinses and then placing them top down in the drying oven. - Always start with clean beakers that have been placed top down in the drying oven or on the storage shelves. - Never pour excess chemicals back into the containers.
 Pour excess chemicals into the appropriate waste container.
 When finished, return containers to their storage locations immediately. - All chemicals should be disposed of according to the guidelines set forth by the lab.
 See Appendix VI. - Chemicals, such as solvents, some acid mixtures, etchants, developers, strippers, and bases must be poured into their designated waste containers for later pickup. - Always assume unknown liquid spills and beakers with unknown substances are dangerous and treat them accordingly. - When in doubt about the proper procedure, always ask a staff member.